-Traditional food pyramids are known to suggest meat and dairy consumption as the research is often funded by agricultural industries.
+Traditional food pyramids are known to suggest meat and dairy as the research is often funded by agricultural industries.
 Food pyramids are usually arranged in ascending order from what should be consumed most frequently at the top, down to what should only be consumed on occasion or enjoyed as a treat.

 However, Belgium’s latest food pyramid reflects a highly plant-based scheme.
 Tofu, water, vegetables, nuts, fruits are noodles are right at the top – meaning it is recommended that these are consumed daily.
 Right at the bottom is steak, meaning that this should be infrequently consumed, only on occasions.

-A representative of The Flemish Institute of Healthy Life told Flanders Today “We want to make it clear that we don’t need these products, we don’t forbid them [meats and processed food], but they should be rather an exception than rule.”
+A representative of The Flemish Institute of Healthy Life told Flanders Today, “We want to make it clear that we don’t need these products, we don’t forbid them [meats and processed food], but they should be rather an exception than rule.”

-The Belgian government has also released a pyramid which is deigned to encourage the country’s population towards physical activity and exercise.
+The Belgian government has also released a pyramid which is designed to encourage the country’s population towards physical activity and exercise.
 A balance of healthy eating and healthy activity both contribute to an overall healthy lifestyle.